singer-io/getting-started/docs/SYNC_MODE.md

 for stream in selected_streams:
     <sync stream>
  ```
-(see [tap-trello discover.py](https://github.com/singer-io/tap-trello/blob/master/tap_trello/discover.py) for an example)
+(see [here](https://github.com/singer-io/tap-adroll/blob/138fc92dc4fb17c4b9446a3cf998b34b288b3e4a/tap_adroll/discover.py#L38) for an example)

 ##### Field Selection
-The tap must pass every record through the transformer, as is done here:
+To filter a record's fields using the selected metadata from the catalog, the supported approach is to pass every record through the transformer with a metadata dictionary, as is done here:
  ```
 with Transformer() as transformer:
     for rec in stream_object.sync():